 When Personal Fitness Becomes Personal Injury

-Posted On behalf of Pfeifer Morgan & Stesiak on May 31, 2011 in Bodily Injury
+Posted On behalf of Pfeifer Morgan & Stesiak on May 31, 2011 in Personal Injury

 There are millions of products on the market claiming to help you lose weight and get fit.
 Many of these products are remakes of old standards, but some are new inventions intended to provide a fresh option for fitness seekers.
 When these products fail, the companies do have return policies that allow you to get your money back.
-However, when the product failure leads to injury, you must consult your personal injury attorney.
+However, when the product failure leads to injury, you should consult our product liability attorneys in South Bend.
 Product liability covers faulty manufacturing, design, and packaging that leads to injury.
 An example is the personal injury suits over treadmill injuries caused by the motorized belt.
 Product liability suits recover medical expenses, lost wages, and even punitive damages against companies that are found negligent.

 Pedestrian and Bike Accidents